make a new name for a file

 Symbolic links are interpreted at run-time as if the contents of the link had been substituted into the path being followed to find a file or directory.

-Symbolic links may contain .. path components, which (if used at the start of the link) refer to the parent directories of that in which the link resides.
+Symbolic links can contain .. path components, which (if used at the start of the link) refer to the parent directories of that in which the link resides.

-A symbolic link (also known as a soft link) may point to an existing file or to a nonexistent one; the latter case is known as a dangling link.
+A symbolic link (also known as a soft link) can point to an existing file or to a nonexistent one; the latter case is known as a dangling link.

 The permissions of a symbolic link are irrelevant; the ownership is ignored when following the link, but is checked when removal or renaming of the link is requested and the link is in a directory with the sticky bit set.